gocd/docs.go.cd/content/gocd_on_kubernetes/setup_and_configuration.md

 #### Install the Helm server (Tiller) with RBAC

 With Helm, it is a good practice to grant a role to a Tiller specific service account, to control the scope under which your application is deployed.
-You can refer the
+You can refer to the
 [Kubernetes RBAC documentation](https://kubernetes.io/rbac/) for more on Kubernetes service accounts and RBAC.

 To create a service account for Tiller with the rather permissive cluster-admin role, create a file called `rbac-config.yaml` with this content: